thomasbennett/mockingbird/wp-content/plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.8.2 =
+* WordPress didn't support searching for multiple categories with the `cat` query variable.
+There's now new `cats` which can take multiple categories.
+* Similar to `cats` vs `cat`, you can use `post_types` to restrict the search to multiple post types.

 = 2.8.1 =
 * Fixed two small mistakes that caused error notices.